Themus’s Guide to Wizards (Mod 17)

 - Alacrity vs Spell Twisting – Alacrity causes your encounter powers to cool down 2 seconds when you use a Daily power.
 Spell Twisting grants you a stack of the same name when you use an encounter power (up to 4 max).
 When you use an at-will power one stack is consumed, giving you 1% of your Action Points.
 Using a daily more than once per minute is rare, and you will constantly use your at-wills between encounters.
 Spell Twisting is the clear pick for me.

 - Assailing Force vs Snap Freeze – Assailing Force causes your encounter powers to have a 10% chance of granting this buff.
 The next encounter power used will do double damage, consuming the buff.
 Shard of the Endless Avalanche will only do double damage on the explosion.
-Snap Freeze will cause the application of a Chill stack to inflict a 40 magnitude hit.
+Snap Freeze will cause the application of a Chill stack to inflict a 40 magnitude hit (no damage if at max chill already).
 If the hit that applies the Chill crits, so does the Snap Freeze.
 Both of these feats are solid picks.
 If you are going with Magic Missile as your primary at-will, then Assailing Force is the way to go; if you prefer to use Ray of Frost as your primary, then Snap Freeze will be better for you.

 - Chaos Magic vs Iced Lightning – Chaos Magic gives your encounter powers are 10% chance to grant one of three effects: +100% at-will damage, +100% recharge speed, or 20% AP returned, all over 5 seconds.
 Iced Lightning causes the powers Storm Pillar, Lightning Bolt, Storm Spell, and Storm Fury to inflict 10% increased damage on targets with Chill.
 Chaos Magic is a good boost no matter which ability you gain, while Storm Spell is the only power you will reliably be using on a Chill target, and even then it’s only adding 10 magnitude.
 Chaos Magic is my pick on this one.